nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 > 💡 The light bulb denotes tips and tricks for using Patient Manager.
 >
-> ℹ️The information symbol highlights useful information to take note of.
+> ℹ️ The information symbol highlights useful information to take note of.
 >
 > ❗ The exclamation mark highlights important things to take note of.

 ---
 ## Quick Start

-> ℹ️Patient Manager is a Command-Line application, and all commands need to be run from the
+> ℹ️ Patient Manager is a Command-Line application, and all commands need to be run from the
 > terminal/Command Prompt (cmd)/PowerShell.
 For reference, a screenshot from Windows 10 is provided here:
 >
 > ![PowerShell](./images/WindowsPowerShell.png)

 1. Ensure that you have Java 11 installed on your local computer.
 If you do not have the correct version of Java installed, Java 11 can be downloaded from